SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-As you walk, make sure to stop for a rest as this walk is quite strenuous.
-During your stops, make sure you turn around for the gorgeous views of the SF Bay and the Bay Bridge.
+As you walk, make sure to stop for a rest, as this walk is quite strenuous.
+During your stops, turn around a few times to check out the gorgeous views of the SF Bay and the Bay Bridge.

 District: Telegraph Hill/North Beach